rogersanick/rubikscubesolver/README.md

 Ether Cube is an interactive visualization of a Rubik's cube puzzle.
 Users can view and interact with a fully functioning model of a Rubik's cube.
 Next up on the project roadmap is to enable users to store ethereum in a Rubik's puzzle and send it to their friends.
 Their friends can then only access the ETH once they have solved the cube!

 The project was a fascinating exploration of 3D visualization, data modelling, interface design and algorithms.

+Check it out at http://rubiks-visualizer.herokuapp.com/

 ## Getting Started